kagaimiq/jl-uboot-tool/docs/usb-loader-v2.md

 Similarly to the [Write memory](#write-memory) case, some chips return the data in the MengLi-encrypted form.
 This is implemented by encrypting the target memory location, then sending it out and finally decrypting it back.

-So care should be taken when accessing the critical parts like parts of the ROM's runtime or something like that.
+So care should be taken when accessing critical parts like parts of the ROM's runtime or something like that.
 Peripherals can be screwed up as well! and read-only ares like the ROM or reserved memory areas won't be encrypted at all!

 This behavior is rather a limitation of the bufferless approach, where the transfers are done directly via USB's DMA (for sending to host) or the endpoint buffers (for receiving from host) rather than having a buffer that is then manipulated and transfered over USB.